wp-plugins/tinywebgallery-wrapper/readme.txt

 This plugin includes TinyWebGallery as shortcode in an advanced iframe and offers a TWG random image widget.

 = Shortcode for TinyWebGallery =
-By entering the shortcode '[twg secuitykey=""]' you can include the TinyWebGallery to any page or article.
+By entering the shortcode '[twg securitykey=""]' you can include the TinyWebGallery to any page or article.
 The following differences to a normal iframe are implemented:

 - Security code: You can only insert the shortcode with a valid security code from the administration.